castai/terraform-provider-castai/docs/resources/rebalancing_schedule.md

 page_title: "castai_rebalancing_schedule Resource - terraform-provider-castai"
 subcategory: ""
 description: |-
   CAST AI rebalancing schedule resource to manage rebalancing schedules.
+The keep_drain_timeout_nodes attribute is deprecated in favor of evict_gracefully (both are aliases of the same setting); migrate by renaming the attribute and keeping the same value.
 ---

 # castai_rebalancing_schedule (Resource)

 CAST AI rebalancing schedule resource to manage rebalancing schedules.
+The `keep_drain_timeout_nodes` attribute is deprecated in favor of `evict_gracefully` (both are aliases of the same setting); migrate by renaming the attribute and keeping the same value.

 ## Example Usage